-IEA SHC Task 56: Building Integrated Solar Envelope System
+IEA SHC Task 56: Building Integrated Solar Envelope Systems for HVAC and Lighting

-- To deliver renewable thermal or/and electric energy to the systems providing heating, cooling and ventilation to buildings
+- deliver renewable thermal or/and electric energy to the building and its HVAC system providing heating, cooling and ventilation and/or

-- To reduce heating and cooling demands of buildings, while controlling daylight
+- reduce heating and cooling demands of buildings, while enhancing daylight utilization

-The strategic objective of the Task is to coordinate the research and innovation effort taking place within the scientific community and the private sector, towards the utilization of envelope integrated technologies.
+The strategic objective of the Task was to coordinate the research and innovation effort taking place within the scientific community and the private sector, towards the utilization of envelope integrated technologies.

 Publications are available on the website of IEA SHC Task 56.

-Austria, Canada, Denmark, Germany, Ireland, Italy, Norway, Slovakia, Spain, Sweden, Switzerland, The Netherlands
+Austria, Canada, Denmark, Germany, Ireland, Italy, Norway, Spain, Sweden, The Netherlands

 Universität Innsbruck, Institut für Konstruktion und Materialwissenschaften